sylvain-meunier/stageL3/Rapport/rapport.typ

 Moreover, to actually play a sheet music, one needs a given @tempo, usually indicated as an amount of beat per minute (BPM).
 Therefore, the notion of tempo allows to translate symbolic notation expressed in #gls("mtu", long:false) into real time events expressed in #gls("rtu", long:false).
 We will present a formal definition for both tempo and performance in @formal_consider.\

 However, tempo itself is insufficient to translate a sheet music into an musical performance, i.e., a sequence of real time events.
 Indeed, @peter2023sounding present four parameters, among which tempo and articulation appear the most salient as opposed to @velocity and #gls("timing", long:false).
-Even though the MIR community studies the four parameters, the hierarchy exposed by #cite(<peter2023sounding>, form:"normal") embodies quite well their relative priority within litterature.
-Besides, although velocity don't help to meaningfully estimate tempo, the latter allows to marginally improve velocity-related predictions.
-Actually, velocity can be predicted relatively well when trained across recordings of the same piece, but fail dismally when trained across a specific musician's recordings of other pieces, implying that music score features may trump individual style when modeling loudness choices #cite(<Kosta2016Mapping>, form: "normal").\
+Even though the MIR community studies the four parameters, the hierarchy exposed by #cite(<peter2023sounding>, form:"normal") embodies quite well their relative priority within litterature.\

 Tempo and related works actually hold a prominent place in litterature.
 Tempo inference was first computed based on probabilistic models #cite(<raphael_probabilistic_2001>, form: "normal") #cite(<nakamura_stochastic_2015>, form: "normal") #cite(<nakamura_outer-product_2014>, form:"normal"), and physical / neurological models #cite(<large_dynamics_1999>, form: "normal") #cite(<schulze_keeping_2005>, form: "normal") as methods for real time score synchronization with a performance ; and later the community tried neural network models #cite(<Kosta2016Mapping>, form:"normal") and hybrids approaches #cite(<shibata_non-local_2021>, form: "normal").
 A very useful preprocessing technique for tempo inference and further analysis, such as #cite(<kosta_mazurkabl:_2018>, form:"normal") #cite(<hentschel_annotated_2021>, form:"normal") #cite(<hu_batik-plays-mozart_2023>, form:"normal"), is note-alignement, that is a matching between each note of a performance and those indicated by a given score.
 Two main methods are to be found in litterature : a dynamic programming algorithm, equivalent to finding a shortest path #cite(<muller_memory-restricted_nodate>, form: "normal"), that can works on raw audio ; and a Hidden Markov Model that needs more formatted data, such as MIDI files #cite(<nakamura_performance_2017>, form: "normal").
-As most of the previous examples, we shall focus here on mathematically and/or musically explainable methods.\
+As most of the previous examples, we shall focus here on mathematically and/or musically explainable methods.
 We thus introduce the following contributions :
 #list(
   marker: [‣],